vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### A look into the Axelar cross-chain bridge protocol and its multi-chain axlUSDC stablecoin

 ### Useful Links
+Another indicator suggesting the growth of the network is the growth of Daily Active Addresses (DAA), which have steadily been growing.
+DAA is a common metric used to measure the number of unique addresses that were active on a blockchain network during a given day.
+The chart below considers an active address as a unique address sending an on-chain transaction to the network over a rolling 24-hour period.
 #### Basic information:
 * Website: https://axelar.network/
 * Twitter: https://twitter.com/axelarcore